 Visit two very special gardens in May – Rose Garden and Iris Garden

 The iris flower is the symbol of Florence, and the iris garden offers a great multicoloured show in May (they’re at their best half way through the month depending on the weather).
 You’ll find more than a thousand varieties of Iris in this garden set on a steep hill overlooking Florence.
 It can be reached from Piazzale Michelangelo, and entrance is free.
 It’s a scenic spot perfect for taking photos and enjoying a flowery stroll.
-This year it’s open between 25th April to 20th May 2018.
+It’s usually open between 25th April to the last week of May (for 2023: from 25th April to 20th May 2023).

 => Discover Florence’s Best Gardens!